-What does Deep Linking mean?
+What does Deep Linking mean in SEO?

 Deep Linking usually refers to creating links (from other websites or from within your own) to content deep within your website as opposed to the front page.